 10. Bid Security & Security Deposit Amount

 a) Bid must be accompanied by a bid security of Rs.
-1,00,000 (Rupees One Lakh only) in the form of Demand Draft or RTGS/NEFT in favour of NAFED payable at (Name of the Branch and Place)No interest shall be paid by NAFED on security deposit amount.
+1,00,000 (Rupees One Lakh only) in the form of Demand Draft or RTGS/NEFT in favour of NAFED payable at (Azadpur Delhi)No interest shall be paid by NAFED on security deposit amount.

 b) The bid security of unsuccessful bidders shall be returned after finalization of Bid.
 Bid security shall be forfeited if a bidder withdraws from the bidding process after opening of bids.
 No interest shall be paid by NAFED on bid security.

-c) Successful bidder(s) shall require to submit EMD/ security deposit amount of minimum Rs. ________________________(Rupees Thirty Lakh only) within 5 working days from the date of issue of letter for appointment of Guarantee Broker by NAFED in the bank account of NAFED…………….
-No interest shall be paid by NAFED on security deposit amount.
+c) Successful bidder(s) shall require to submit security deposit amount of .
+Rs.
+5000000 (Rupees Fifty Lakh only) within 5 working days from the date of issue of letter for appointment of Guarantee Broker by NAFED in the bank account of NAFED Azadpur Delhi No interest shall be paid by NAFED on security deposit amount.

 d) Bid Security of successful bidder shall be returned after submission of EMD/ Security deposit amount.
 In case, the successful bidder fails to deposit the security deposit amount with NAFED within the stipulated time period, his bid security would be forfeited without giving any written notice.